MayBeTall/MayBeTeaching/Lesson 1 - GitHub/README.md

 This entire lesson plan depends on you being able to submit **Pull Requests** to this repository.
 In order to do that you're going to need to know a basic few terms.

 ### Commit
 A commit is a change, or a bunch of changes, bundled into a nice package.
 It contains only the changes you made.
+For example, I added this example in a commit.
 The first part of submitting a **pull request** is creating a commit, or multiple commits.

 ### Pull Request